Labs64/GuideChimp-tours/README.md

 ## How to contribute

+- Fork this repository
-- Fork the repository and add or modify your tour.
+- Add or modify your tour (folder: `guidechimp/tours`)
 - Once you're done with your changes, send a [Pull Request](https://github.com/Labs64/GuideChimp-tours/pulls).
 - We will verify your Pull Request and merge this into the repository.